cmsc330fall24/fall2024/discussions/d14_final_exam_review/README.md

 ##### From Spring 2024 Final Exam
 ![image](https://hackmd.io/_uploads/rJOIOPk4kx.png)
 ##### Consider the above CFG and OpSem.
 Assume OCaml's typing system.
-Determine whether whether they would fail in the Lexer, Parser, Evaluator, or are Valid expressions.
+Determine whether they would fail in the Lexer, Parser, Evaluator, or are Valid expressions.
 ```
 1) 3 10 ?
 2) true false not